 The course provides rigorous analysis of consumer and producer behavior, market structure in both the product and resource markets, and general equilibrium theory.
 The course emphasizes the theoretical foundations and techniques of Neoclassical microeconomics.
-Prerequisite: EC 101 and MA 109 or MA 111.
+Prerequisite: EC 101.
 Offered fall semester.
 Three credits.